We have put together a series of FAQs to answer any questions you may have about studying and working on campus.

 This page is live and will be updated on a regular basis.

 Liverpool Hope University’s Approach Statement

 The Hope community (collegium) and educational philosophy is founded on collegiality and development of personal relationships with students.
-The prime considerations for the return to campus are firstly the Health and Safety of all staff and students of the University; secondly, the provision of an excellent student experience; and, thirdly, the continuation of activities which underpin the mission and values of the University.
+The prime considerations working on campus are firstly the Health and Safety of all staff and students of the University; secondly, the provision of an excellent student experience; and, thirdly, the continuation of activities which underpin the mission and values of the University.

-The University has in this pandemic acted consistently in the interest of public health concerns and the protection of our staff and students.
-Its intention for the new academic year is to provide a full and fruitful student experience.
+The University has acted consistently in the interest of public health concerns and the protection of our staff and students.
+Its intention is to continue to provide a full and fruitful student experience.

-The health and safety of each one of us is dependent on every student and member of staff being committed to the plans being put in place across the Hope community.
+The health and safety of each one of us is dependent on every student and member of staff being committed to the plans in place across the Hope community.

 Safety on campus